subair99/LLM_Zoomcamp_2024_Project/README.md

 ### Running locally

-If you want to run the application locally, start only postres and grafana:
+If the application is to be run locally, start only postres and grafana:

 ```bash
 docker-compose up postgres grafana
 ```

-If you previously started all applications with `docker-compose up`, you need to stop the `app`:
+If all the applications were previously started with `docker-compose up`, you need to stop the `app`:

 ```bash
 docker-compose stop app
 ```

-Now run the app on your host machine:
+Now run the app on the host machine:

 ```bash
 pipenv shell